Last month, I was one of the 50+ British delegates at the World Association of Sign Language Interpreters (WASLI) 2019 conference in Paris.

 I swapped contact details with the two Kenyan presenters.
 Promised to send them useful information post-WASLI.

-The ladies collected a handful of business cards and contact details after their presentation.
+After their presentation, the ladies collected a handful of business cards and contact details.
 This got me thinking of Collective Action.

-There are a multitude of Interpreters, membership organisations and Businesses working in this Industry.
+Many Interpreters, membership organisations and Businesses are working in this Industry.
 If we shared all of our knowledge and experience, we could quite literally change the world.

 Interpreter Trainer in Israel

 I had a like-minded experience last year when I attended a global conference in London.
 I saw a Sign Language Interpreter working.
-At one of the breaks, I approached her to say “Hi”.
+I approached her at one of the breaks to say “Hi”.
 She introduced herself as Talya Shemer, from Israel.
-We spent the time sharing our working experiences, which led me to understand her position.
+We spent time sharing our working experiences, which led me to understand her position.
 She told me of the lack of training and resources she had access to as an Interpreter Trainer in Israel.

-I left the conversation offering to share all our training materials and, over the past year, we have kept in touch.
-Throughout this time Talya has shared the impact this has had not only on her, but on her students.
-We were reunited at the WASLI Conference where she was excited to have the opportunity to meet Robert Lee – whom she respects and admires very much and follows his work avidly.
+I left the conversation offering to share all our training materials, and we have kept in touch over the past year.
+Throughout this time, Talya has shared the impact this has had on her and her students.
+We were reunited at the WASLI Conference, where she was excited to have the opportunity to meet Robert Lee – whom she respects and admires very much and follows his work avidly.

 Here, I pledge my commitment to making this happen – connecting the right people together to use our knowledge and expertise.

-If this is something you would like to be a part of, I would love to hear from you!
+If you would like to be a part of this, I would love to hear from you!